Search

 Refinancing

-Step Up also offers the option to refinance your current mortgage with access to our Monthly Payment Loan to cover closing costs.
+Step Up can also be used to refinance your current mortgage and offers borrowers the option to use our Monthly Payment Loan to cover closing costs.
 You do not need to be an existing Minnesota Housing borrower to use this program, but if you are, and have one of our second mortgages, you may be able to subordinate it when you refinance with Step Up.

 • Downpayment and Closing Cost Loan options – up to $18,000 available!